gruenehamsterbacke/Finite-Volume-Solver/README.md

 more methods are coming soon...

+define and document test cases for each solver

 ## Finite Volume Solver

 insert PDE with appropriate boundary conditions, insert mesh, calculate fluxes etc.